Home Chemical Hair Straighteners Permanent Straighteners

 “A keratin treatment is considered to be the safest way to permanently straighten hair because it does not rely on harsh chemicals as relaxers and permanent waves do.”

 How Does It Work?
-A stylist applies a keratin-based product that includes a formaldehyde derivative to your hair.
+A stylist applies a keratin-based product that includes a formaldehyde derivative to your washed hair.
 The chemical solution temporarily breaks down the structural bonds in each hair strand and then reseals them into a straighter structure.
 The stylist will then add heat by blow-drying the hair and sealing it with a flat iron.

 How Long Is the Appointment?
 The entire treatment can take two to four hours, depending on your hair length and type.